Last modified: January 27, 2025

 git log

-This command provides a detailed history of all commits in the repository, helping you trace changes over time.
+This command provides a detailed history of all commits in the repository, helping you trace changes, understand the progression of the project, and identify key milestones or updates made by contributors.

 II.
 Visualize a More Detailed Log: